Seamonsters-2605/Seamonsters-2605.github.io/docs/reference/index.md

 ## `ctre.WPI_TalonSRX`

-*NOTE: This is the new `ctre.CANTalon`.
-You can read about more fun changes [here](https://github.com/CrossTheRoadElec/Phoenix-Documentation/blob/master/Migration%20Guide.md).*

 Talons are motor controllers.
 You can send messages to them to drive the motors.

 Create a Talon in `robotInit`: `self.talon = ctre.WPI_TalonSRX(0)`.
 The number identifies the Talon.